 Trekking up for about 2 hours and then leveling off until we reach the village of Khumjung.
 Heading to Khumjung, the largest settlement of Khumbu Valley, is one of the oldest and largest Sherpa settlements in the Khumbu region (Everest region).
 The village is the seat of the Khumjung village development committee, which includes Khunde, Khumjung, Tyangboche, Pangboche, Pheriche, Dole, Machhermo Lobuche, Dingboche, Gokyo, and some small town, the valley is surrounded by the snowy peaks of Kongde and Thamserku.
 We can take a short hike up to the monastery to view the yeti “scalp” at the Khumjung monastery.

 Day 08: - Khumjung trekking to Tengboche (3867m): Walking hours 4-5 hours

 The trail climbs past some water-powered prayer wheels and begins a sustained climb through a forest of tall, mature rhododendrons.
 Look out for musk deer and Himalayan tahr among the trees.
-The start of the Tengboche (3870m), the village is scattered across a wide, grassy saddle below a crescent-shaped ridge covered by scrub pines and firs.
-From the view point at the top of the hill, there are awe-inspiring views of distinctive peaks like Amadablam (6856m), standing proud of the massif containing Everest (8848m), Nuptse (7861m), Lhotse (8501m) and inspiring views of Himalayan giants.
-We visit the Buddhist Monastery at Tengboche, the largest in Khumbu region.
+The start of the Tengboche (3870m), the village is scattered across a vast, grassy saddle below a crescent-shaped ridge covered by scrub pines and firs.
+From the viewpoint at the top of the hill, there are awe-inspiring views of distinctive peaks like Amadablam (6856m), standing proud of the massif containing Everest (8848m), Nuptse (7861m), Lhotse (8501m) and inspiring views of Himalayan giants.
+We visit the Buddhist Monastery at Tengboche, the largest in the Khumbu region.